dsi-clinic/CMAP/README.md

 Before running the repository (see details below), you need to perform the following steps:
 1. Install make if you have not already done so.
 2. Ensure you have access to [Slurm] (python train.py configs.config --experiment_name baseline_v1).
-3. Create and initiate a cmap specific conda environment using the following steps:
+3. Create and initiate a cmap specific mamba environment using the following steps:
     1) Install micromamba:
     ```
     curl -Ls https://micro.mamba.pm/api/micromamba/linux-64/latest | tar -xvj bin/micromamba